Gi11i4m/playground-java-guild-5-2018/markdowns/optionals/optionals-exercises.md

 ### Exercise 3:
 Implement _findPhoneNumberByNameAndPrintPhoneBookIfNothingFound_ in _PhoneBookCrawler_ that uses the implementation from exercise 1
 @[Write the implementation]({
-    "stubs": ["src/main/java/optionals/PhoneBookCrawler.java", "src/main/java/optionals/PhoneBook.java"],
+    "stubs": ["src/main/java/optionals/PhoneBookCrawler.java"],
     "command": "optionals.PhoneBookCrawlerExercise3Test"
 })

 ### Exercise 4
-Did you receive a Hello message from the _PhoneBook_'s toString method?
+Did you receive 1 or 2 Hello messages from the _PhoneBook_'s toString method when you ran the tests?
-If yes, reimplement exercise 3 to avoid it get's printed.
+If you received 2 Hello messages, reimplement it so that you receive only 1 Hello message after running the tests.
-If no, reimplement exercise 3 to have it actually printed.
+If you received just 1 Hello message, reimplement exercise 3 to have it actually printed twice.

 @[Write the implementation]({
-    "stubs": ["src/main/java/optionals/PhoneBookCrawler.java", "src/main/java/optionals/PhoneBook.java"],
+    "stubs": ["src/main/java/optionals/PhoneBookCrawler.java"],
     "command": "optionals.PhoneBookCrawlerExercise3Test"
 })

 ### Exercise 5
+After the 2 previous exercises, you should now know the difference between using the orElse and orElseGet methods.
+Optionals also work nicely with streams
 Can you reimplement exercise 2 using streams instead of using _PhoneBook_'s _findPhoneNumberByName_

 @[Write the implementation]({